Section Two: Student Rights and Responsibilities

 Students may file a complaint with the University’s institutional accrediting body by contacting The Higher Learning Commission, North Central Association, www.ncahlc.org.

-Note: Please refer to the State Regulatory Information section of this Catalog for state-specific grievance information.
+Note: Please refer to http://www.ashford.edu/statedisclosure.htm for state-specific grievance information.

 Basis for a Grade Appeal